Motia Icon

 Logging

-Every Step has a logger in the context.
+Every Step can use the logger imported from Motia.
 Use it to see what's happening.

 Log Levels